benstri/benstri/README.md

 - 👋 Hi, I’m @benpjstrickland
-- 👀 I’m interested in Software Engineering.
+- 👀 I’m interested in Software Engineering/Development, and Cyber Security.
 - 🌱 I will post more on here as I go through my years at school (Year 1)
 - 💞️ I’m looking to learn as much as I can!
 - 📫 How to reach me : bn796303@dal.ca